Are You An Active Listener?

 Give this exercise some time, as it will take practice and effort.

 One last thing – after you practice the exercise above, try mirror listening with an actual person with whom you are having a conversation.
-Notice how the experience is different.
+Notice the difference.

 EXERCISE 2: DYAD LISTENING